 - An analysis of skyrocketing digital ad spending;

 - A look at the often nefarious digital warfare that campaigns and foreign nations are using to disrupt the 2020 elections;

 - Recommendations for how Democrats can level the playing field and catch up to the Trump-aligned digital machine

-Read the full memo and our analysis below:
+You can download the full memo and analysis below.